THE PLANNER

 The Conscious Currency®

-Your Pattern: The PLANNER
+Your Pattern: The Planner

 The problem emerges when structure becomes compulsion.
 You cannot make a £30 purchase without consulting your budget.
 Spontaneity feels reckless.
 Your partner wants to book a weekend away — you need three days to check if it fits the plan.
 The spreadsheet that was meant to create freedom has become a cage.